ejstover/twelvefsblog/src/content/blog/youre-closer-than-you-think-you-are.md

 Hopefully you have Python and Git installed.
 If so, run `git clone -b <branch_name> <repository_url>.git`.

+![Local repo cloned and ready for testing.](/blog/youre-closer-than-you-think-you-are/localrepoclone.png)

 After that, you have a working local repo and can test what you’ve created.

-![Local repo cloned and ready for testing.](/blog/youre-closer-than-you-think-you-are/localrepoclone.png)

-Once the repo is ready, run the script to verify the end-to-end flow.

 ![Successful test run output.](/blog/youre-closer-than-you-think-you-are/testrun.png)